 Don’t forget different geographies too.
 Rather than just investing in the Singapore market, consider investing internationally.
 Different markets tend to have their own economic cycles.
 What’s more, larger markets like the US will offer greater exposure to successful global companies the likes of Amazon and Apple.

-But if you don’t fancy the idea of having to manage a diverse portfolio of over 20 stocks, consider using Exchange Traded Funds (ETFs) as a way to gain instant diversification.
+But if you don’t fancy the idea of having to manage a diverse portfolio of multiple stocks, consider using Exchange Traded Funds (ETFs) as a way to gain instant diversification.
 ETFs allow you to invest in a basket of stocks with just one transaction.
 For example, if you buy the SDPR S&P 500 ETF, you are effectively investing in 500 top US companies.

 3: Not checking your underlying holdings